Red Party (Norway)

 The Red Party (Rødt; Raudt; Ruoksat, lit.
 'The Red') is a socialist and communist political party in Norway.
 It was founded in March 2007 by a merger of the Red Electoral Alliance and the Workers' Communist Party.
 A Marxist party, it has been described as left-wing and far-left on the political spectrum.
-In its political programme, the Red Party sets the creation of a classless society to be its ultimate goal, which the party says is "what Karl Marx called communism".
-The party's other goals are replacing capitalism with socialism, an expansive public sector and nationalisation of large enterprises.
+In its political program, the Red Party sets the creation of a classless society to be its ultimate goal, which the party says is "what Karl Marx called communism".
+The party's other goals are replacing capitalism with socialism, an expansive public sector, and nationalisation of large enterprises.
 It strongly opposes Norway becoming a member of the European Union.
 It has been described as communist and democratic socialist.

-The Red Party has 20 county council representatives nationwide and 193 municipal representatives.
+The Red Party has 20 county council representatives nationwide, and 193 municipal representatives.
 In the 2013 parliamentary election, it was the largest party that failed to win a seat.
 The party entered Parliament in the 2017 election, winning 2.4% of the vote and its first seat ever in the Storting.
 The last time a far-left party had representation in the Storting was when its predecessor party, the Red Electoral Alliance, won a seat in 1993.
 In the 2025 parliamentary election, the party achieved its best result ever, with 5.3% of the vote, securing nine seats in Parliament.